 terminated state.
 Any cloud workflow actions defined in

-run statements will run to completion unless manually terminated in the CWF console.
+run statements will run to completion unless manually aborted in the CWF console.
 No additional escalation or resolution actions will be taken.